skimindex Processing Model

 The output file is step_dir / output_filename (declared by the type).

-STREAM output with directory, terminal step (last in composite)
+STREAM output with output, terminal step (last in composite)

 The runner redirects stdout to the output file and executes the pipeline: